Video Labeling Editor

 Next to each object's class name, the first few characters of its unique Object ID will be visible.
 Hover over the characters to display and be able to copy to your clipboard the object's ID:

 To remove the keyframe, navigate to the frame where the keyframe is located, and click on the row or the annotation of which you'd like to delete the keyframe.
-A Delete Keyframe button will appear.
+A Remove Keyframe button will appear.
 Click on it to delete the keyframe:

 The following are the labeling tools supported on videos: